Raghav-Kamath/Handwritten-Text-Recognition/README.md

 # Handwritten-Text-Recognition

-install the required modules using
+To install the required modules open command prompt in the folder and type

 $ pip install -r requirements.txt